Common Questions About Undercounter Ice Makers

 - Creates an attractive display

 Gourmet ice is best suited for mixed drinks.
-This ice is clearer and has fewer minerals than other types.
-However, to get this shape and quality, it uses more water and electricity.
-There is a silver lining to that cloud, though.
-That higher water usage means a denser, more solid cube that will displace more liquid and melt more slowly, preserving the quality of your drinks.
+This ice is clearer and has fewer minerals than other types, however, to get this shape and quality, it uses more water and electricity.
+The silver lining is higher water usage means a denser, more solid cube that will displace more liquid and melt more slowly, preserving your drink quality.

 - High-end bars and banquet facilities